USEPA/EPA_OMEGA_Model/doc/source/4_architecture_and_algorithms.rst

 * :math:`\frac{$} {liter}` comes from :numref:`engine_cost_sheet`
 * :math:`\frac{$} {cylinder}` comes from :numref:`engine_cost_sheet`

 If the engine is turbocharged (see :numref:`engines_and_techs`), the costs associated with turbocharging are calculated as shown in equation :math:numref:`turbo_cost`.

 ..
 Math::
     :label: turbo_cost

     & TurboCost \\
-    & = \small EngineCost_{Displacement, Cylinders} \times (BoostMultiplier - 1) + TurboCost_{Level-Vintage, CylinderCount}
+    & = \small EngineCost_{Displacement, Cylinders} \times (BoostMultiplier - 1) - TurboCost_{Level-Vintage, CylinderCount}

 Where,

 * :math:`EngineCost_{Displacement, Cylinders}` is from equation :math:numref:`cyl_count_and_displ_cost`
-* :math:`BoostMultiplier` is from the inputs_code worksheet of the alpha_package_costs_module_inputs.xlsx file
+* :math:`BoostMultiplier` is from the inputs_code worksheet of the alpha_package_costs_module_inputs file
 * :math:`Level-Vintage` associated with the turbo is from :numref:`engines_and_techs`
 * :math:`CylinderCount` comes from the package description in the ALPHA input file
 * :math:`TurboCost_{Level-Vintage, CylinderCount}` comes from :numref:`engine_cost_sheet`

 If the engine is equipped with cooled EGR (see :numref:`engines_and_techs`), the costs associated with that technology are read directly from :numref:`engine_cost_sheet`.

-If the engine is equipped with direct fuel-injection (see :numref:`engines_and_techs`), the costs associated with that technology are read directly from :numref:`engine_cost_sheet` and making use of the cylinder count data read from the package description in the ALPHA input file.
+If the engine is equipped with direct fuel-injection (see :numref:`engines_and_techs`), the costs associated with that technology are read directly from :numref:`engine_cost_sheet` along with the "Engine Cylinders" column of the ALPHA input file.

-The presence of cylinder deactivation is read directly from the package description of the ALHPA input file where "DEAC D" refers to <DEFINE DeacPD> (DeacPD) and "DEAC C" refers to <Define DeacFC> (DeacFC).
-The cylinder count data is read directly from the package description of the ALPHA input file.
+The presence of cylinder deactivation is read directly from the "DEAC D Cyl." and "DEAC C Cyl." columns of the ALHPA input file where "DEAC D Cyl." refers to "Cylinder Deactivation: Partial Discrete," or DeacPD, and "DEAC C Cyl." refers to "Cylinder Deactivation: Full Continuous," or DeacFC.
+The cylinder count data is read directly from the "Engine Cylinders" column of the ALPHA input file.

-The presence of Atkinson cycle technology is taken from :numref:`engines_and_techs` and the cylinder count data is read directly from the package description of the ALPHA input file.
+The presence of Atkinson cycle technology is taken from :numref:`engines_and_techs` and the cylinder count data is read directly from the "Engine Cylinders" column of the ALPHA input file.

-Stop-start technology is also included in the engine-related costs and makes use of the start_stop worksheet of the alpha_package_costs_module_inputs.
+Stop-start technology is also included in the engine-related costs and makes use of the table on the start_stop worksheet of the alpha_package_costs_module_inputs file.
 That table is shown in :numref:`start_stop_sheet`.

 .. _start_stop_sheet:
 .. csv-table:: Start-Stop System Costs